 Disclaimer: This post contains affiliate links, meaning at no additional cost to you will I earn a commission, if you decide to click through and make a purchase.

-This was by far the most recommended stick blender for soap making in our poll.
-More than half of soap makers said they loved their Braun blender or were looking to replace their existing one with this one.
+This was the most recommended stick blender for soap making in our poll.
+More than half of the soap makers said they loved their Braun blender or were looking to replace their existing one with this one.

 The Specs: